From Dr. Natalie Meiri’s Clinical Pearl Stories:

 There is not enough research on chiropractic’s effectiveness on ADHD at this time.
 However, there are many case studies reporting children with attention-deficit/hyperactivity disorder (ADHD).
 These show the effectiveness of chiropractic care.

-Your North Palm Beach chiropractor can adjust your spine, putting everything back in place.
+Your West Palm Beach chiropractor can adjust your spine, putting everything back in place.
 Realigning your spine alleviates pressure off your nerves and helps your body function at its best!

 Are you looking for the best chiropractor in North Palm Beach?